rsuntk/android_kernel_samsung_a12s/Rissu/READ_THIS_BEFORE_PUBLISH!.md

 Rissu Project (C) 2024
 kernel and ci: @RissuDesu

+Anyway, you need to know, what you should do with *.img.tar.xz!

 I. How to install the kernel:
 - For img file:
 	1. Boot to twrp,